CoinFabrik/web3-grant/detectors/README.md

 #### Implementation

-In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trate:
+In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait:
 - check_body
 - check_body_post
 - check_expr